 Clinical Trials for Parkinson’s Disease

-Finally, a search of the global clinical trial database, ClinicalTrials.gov, reveals there are at least eight other clinical trials worldwide using different types of stem cells in an attempt to find a treatment for Parkinson’s disease.
+A search of the world’s larest clinical trial database, ClinicalTrials.gov, reveals there are at least 16 clinical trials worldwide using different types of stem cells in an attempt to find a treatment for Parkinson’s disease.

 Stem cell treatment for Parkinson’s disease is in its infancy.
 There are certain cancer drugs that can raise dopamine levels in Parkinson’s sufferers and may help ameliorate the symptoms until researchers can find more permanent ways of addressing the disease.
 These drugs, as well as the stem cell therapies described above, are undergoing clinical investigation and will reach a wider audience if they are proven effective and given regulatory approval.